Quantum association schemes: Finite quantum spaces

+\begin{ex} The algebra of all $n\times n$ matrices $M_n(\C)$ is a special symmetric Frobenius $*$-algebra with $x^*$ being the conjugate transpose of $x$ and $\psi(x)=n\Tr x$ for $x\in M_n(\C)$.
+We will denote the associated finite quantum space (see definition below) by $X=M_n$. \end{ex}

-\begin{defn} A \emph{finite quantum space} is a (possibly non-commutative) special symmetric\footnote{Some authors do not require the symmetric condition.
+\begin{defn} A \emph{finite quantum space} is a (possibly non-commutative) special symmetric \footnote{Some authors do not require the symmetric condition.
 In that case, it may be convenient to use a slightly altered bilinear form (and inner product), which is symmetric even when choosing a non-tracial $\psi$ \cite{Was23}.
-See also \cite{Mat22,Mat23} for graphical calculus in the non-symmetric case.}\,\footnote{It is also worth mentioning that the structure of a special symmetric Frobenius $*$-algebra on a given C*-algebra always exists and is given uniquely \cite{Ban02,GroQHad}.
+See also \cite{Mat22,Mat23} for graphical calculus in the non-symmetric case.}\, \footnote{It is also worth mentioning that the structure of a special symmetric Frobenius $*$-algebra on a given C*-algebra always exists and is given uniquely \cite{Ban02,GroQHad}.
 In this sense, we could have just said that a finite quantum space is a finite-dimensional C*-algebra and define the bilinear form and the inner product in this unique way afterwards.} Frobenius $*$-algebra.
-We use a specific notation pretending that there is some underlying quantum space $X$ and denote the Frobenius $*$-algebra by $C(X)$ and the associated Hilbert space by $l^2(X)$. \end{defn}
+We use a specific notation and terminology here.
+We will usually denote the finite quantum space by a letter $X$ and treat it as some abstract object.
+Then the actual Frobenius $*$-algebra will be denoted by $C(X)$ as if it were functions over some set $X$.
+In addition, we denote by $l^2(X)$ the associated Hilbert space ($l^2(X)\simeq C(X)$ as a vector space with inner product $\langle a,b\rangle=\psi(a^*b)$). \end{defn}

+The notion of a finite quantum space (some authors say \emph{finite quantum set} or a \emph{quantum algebra}) started to be heavily used recently in the context of \emph{quantum graphs} \cite{MRV18} (which we will mention here later as well; see also \cite{GQGraph,GroQHad}).
+Nevertheless, the idea is certainly older (see also \cite{Vic11,Ban02}): The point is that classical and quantum physics (in particular, classical and quantum information theory) essentially differs by non-commutativity, by replacing the classical (often finite) set of points/states/outcomes with a matrix algebra (or, more generally, a C*-algebra).

 We will often work with some linear maps $T\colon\Alg^{\otimes k}\to\Alg^{\otimes l}$.
 Formulas involving such linear maps, their compositions and tensor products are often hard to read when written the classical way.
 They are much easier to understand if they are written using string diagrams.
 For that purpose, we will denote